aws-samples/amazon-api-gateway-header-based-versioning/README.md

   <img src="docs/cloudfront_domain_name_output.png" alt="Amazon CloudFront Distribution Domain Name Output" />
 </p>

-We can now send a GET request along with the relevant header we specified during the deployment process to the Amazon CloudFront to test our application.
+You can now send a GET request along with the relevant header you specified during the deployment process to the Amazon CloudFront to test the application.

-Run following commands to test our application for API version 1.
+Run the following command to test the application for API version one.
 Please note that if you entered a different value other than the the default value provided during the deployment process you should change the --header parameter to match your inputs.

 ```bash
 curl -i -o - --silent -X GET "https://${CF_DISTRIBIUTION}/hello" --header "Accept:application/vnd.example.v1+json" && echo